French candidates spook industry with "fiscal fireworks"

 Sarkozy and Hollande have both committed to cutting the deficit to an EU-imposed limit of 3 percent of gross domestic product next year from an estimated 4.5 percent this year, targets which could be difficult to meet with growth limp and without spending cuts.

-At 56 percent of GDP, France's general government spending is second only to Denmark among the 31 developed countries tracked by the Organisation for Economic Cooperation and Development.
+At 56 percent of GDP, France's general government spending is second only to Denmark among the 31 developed countries tracked by the Organization for Economic Cooperation and Development.

 "No politician has the courage to announce a real cut in spending," said political analyst Bruno Jeanbart at pollsters Opinionway.
 "But social spending needs to be reduced, that's France's reality."